 Toll road payments:

 It is important that you pay your toll (as small as it may be) before leaving a toll station.
 If you have problems of any kind with your payment, request help from the employee at the pay station or use the intercom.
 Fines will be sent to your country, often months or even a year later.
 They are sometimes handled by third parties and excessive surcharges are possible.
-If you don't pay, you are likely to
+If you don't pay, you are likely to run into trouble at toll stations or with the police next time you visit Italy.

 Driving Up To A Toll Station With The Possibility To Pay Via Telepass, by Credit Card Or Cash